potatobites2001/Dice-Game/README.md

 Just refresh the page to play again 🔄

-🧰 Tech Stack
+🧰 Tech Stack:
 HTML, CSS, JavaScript

-📁 Files Overview
+📁 Files Overview:
 index.html – Structure of the game
 style.css – Game styling
 script.js – Dice logic and winner selection

-🚀 Run Locally
+🚀 Run Locally:
 1.Download or clone the repository
 2.Open index.html in any modern browser
 3.Refresh to roll the dice 🎲

 Project Structure: